-- Tell us briefly about your recent, relevant artistic work and achievements - Show us how this project draws on or complements your previous artistic work - Show us how your artistic track record is a platform for this new project - Tell us if your project takes you in a new creative direction.
+- Tell us briefly about your recent, relevant artistic work and achievements - Show us how this project draws on or complements your previous artistic work.
+If you've received Programme Support funding from us before, you'll need to show us how this project develops and progresses your artistic programme, intensifying your work and building on identified potential - Show us how this project enhances your existing programme or is developing a new strand of work designed to attract specific audiences or reach new target groups - Show us how your artistic track record is a platform for this new project - Tell us if your project takes you in a new creative direction.
 If it does, what's the creative rationale for this?

-- A compelling creative idea or vision that's at the heart of your project and is reflected throughout its planning and delivery - The calibre, track record and appropriateness of the creative professionals and other arts organisations that will be working with you - The appropriateness of your project to your organisation's artistic track record and your experiences and achievements to date
+A compelling creative idea or vision that's at the heart of your project and is reflected throughout its planning and delivery

+- The calibre, track record and appropriateness of the creative professionals and other arts organisations that will be working with you - The appropriateness of your project to your organisation's artistic track record and your experience and achievements to date